tsraveling/skald/docs/Syntax.md

 ## 1.1 Basic Syntax

+Skald is designed to be readable and flexible, and adaptable to whatever spacing and organizational conventions you prefer.
+That being said, there are a few rules:

+### 1.1.1 Identifiers

+Identifiers must start with `a-z`, `A-Z`, or `_`.
+After the first character, they can also use numbers.
+Identifiers are used for tags (2.1) and variables (3.1.3).

+### 1.1.2 Whitespace and Indentation

 For the most part, Skald is whitespace agnostic.
 You don't need to include blank newlines between beats (2.1) for instance.
 However, you should indent operations under a beat or logic beat.

 ## 1.2 Line Comments